 All together #

 Finally, now you can start locating the users of your app in your building.
 You can do it by calling requestLocationUpdates().
-In the following code snippet we demonstrate you all the steps of this guide together, so you can copy & paste it in your files:
+In the following code snippet we demonstrate you all the steps of this guide together, so you can copy & paste it in your files.
+For a complete code example, please visit our Quickstart Guides (Android, iOS, Cordova, Capacitor, React Native, Flutter):

 import 'dart:io'; import 'package:flutter/material.dart'; // Remember that you need to install the permission_handler package // to execute this code snippet import 'package:permission_handler/permission_handler.dart'; import 'package:situm_flutter/sdk.dart'; import 'package:situm_flutter/wayfinding.dart'; // Input here your API key ... const situmApiKey = "YOUR_APIKEY"; // ... and the building you want visualize const buildingIdentifier = "YOUR_BUILDING_IDENTIFIER"; // Make logs more visible var white = '\x1B[0m'; var green = '\x1B[32m'; var red = '\x1B[31m'; void initializeSitum(MapViewController controller, BuildContext context) async { var situmSdk = SitumSdk(); situmSdk.init(); situmSdk.setApiKey(situmApiKey); situmSdk.setConfiguration(ConfigurationOptions(useRemoteConfig: true)); setPositioningCallbacks(situmSdk, context); await requestPermissions().then((_) { situmSdk.requestLocationUpdates(LocationRequest( buildingIdentifier: buildingIdentifier, useDeadReckoning: false)); }).catchError((err) { debugPrint( "$red ERR> requestPermission()> ${err.toString()} $white"); }); } void setPositioningCallbacks(SitumSdk situmSdk, BuildContext context) { situmSdk.onLocationUpdate((location) { debugPrint("""$green onLocationUpdate()>: buildingIdentifier=${location.buildingIdentifier}, floorIdentifier=${location.floorIdentifier}, coordiantes=${location.coordinate.latitude.toStringAsFixed(5)}, ${location.coordinate.longitude.toStringAsFixed(5)} $white"""); }); situmSdk.onLocationStatus((status) { debugPrint("$green onLocationStatus()> $status $white"); }); situmSdk.onLocationError((err) { debugPrint("$red ERR> onLocationError()> ${err.message} $white"); }); } /// Example of a function that request permissions and check the result: Future<bool> requestPermissions() async { var permissions = <Permission>[ Permission.locationWhenInUse, ]; if (Platform.isAndroid) { permissions.addAll([ Permission.bluetoothConnect, Permission.bluetoothScan, ]); } Map<Permission, PermissionStatus> statuses = await permissions.request(); return statuses.values.every((status) => status.isGranted); }